Safety – Good to Know

 Safe travelling

-The website safetravel.is provides access to important travel information with the aim of increasing the safety of tourists in Iceland.
+The website safetravel.is provides access to important travel information with the aim of increasing safety awareness of tourists in Iceland.

-Travellers are highly encouraged to submit a travel plan on safetravel.is to make it easier to locate them in case of an emergency.
+Travellers are highly recommended to submit a travel plan on safetravel.is simplifying the process of locating them in case of an emergency.

-In case of an emergency please call 112.
-If you dial 911 you will be automatically redirected to 112.
+In case of an emergency call 112.
+If you accidentally dial 911 you will be automatically redirected to 112.

 Safety issues